 A Trustee gets paid what would be considered “reasonable compensation” to fully perform the duties necessary.
 Trustees are paid out of the Trust assets, and occasionally (though not often) the Trust will define what the compensation amount should be.

 Understanding the role and responsibilities a Trustee must take on is key in order for the job to be well done.
 Knowing what’s expected ensures that anyone taking on the task will be able to perform his or her duties to the best of their ability.

-If you’ve got an existing Trust that needs to be updated, or if you’re ready to start a Trust for the first time, take a look at what Trust & Will’s Trust-Based Estate Plan has to offer!
+If you’ve got an existing Trust that needs to be updated, or if you’re ready to start a Trust for the first time, take a look at what Trust & Will’s online Trust has to offer!
 Learn all about our comprehensive Estate Planning services that thousands of people just like you have used.
 We make the process simple, effective and affordable, because we believe everyone should have access to Estate Planning that protects their family and their legacy.